seanhenry/SwiftMockGeneratorForXcode/README.md

 - Download the latest release [here](https://github.com/seanhenry/SwiftMockGeneratorForXcode/releases)
 - Copy the app to the `Applications` folder.
 - Open the app
+- For Mojave users, select OK for '"Swift Mock Generator for Xcode" wants access to control "Xcode"'
 - Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Mock Generator` is enabled.
+- For Mojave users, go to `System Preferences -> Security & Privacy -> Privacy -> Automation` and make sure `Swift Mock Generator` is enabled.
 - Open Xcode

 ## How to create a new Swift test double